 A tour for a great cause!
 Although this may not be your typical walking tour, I highly recommend partaking as it supports homeless charity.
-Our guide – a former homeless – took us on his journey from drug abuse to recovery while explaining the link behind communism and homelessness in Romania.
-It was truly an eye opening and touching experience.
+Our guide - a former homeless - took us on his journey from drug abuse to recovery while explaining the link between communism and homelessness in Romania.
+It was indeed an eye-opening and touching experience.

 During communism, many buildings were abandoned or neglected.
 Beautiful Decay Tour takes you on a journey to explore some of those buildings and the history behind them.
 If you are a photographer, the decaying buildings make out for some beautiful backdrops.

 The old city of Bucharest is ironically very new.
 Although some of the structures date as far back as the 15th century, the cobblestones were laid in 2011 to revive what was once a dangerous district.
 Today, the old city is bubbling with life.
 Where was before a slum, is now a flourishing quarter with quirky shops, bars, restaurants, and coffee shops.